Module Code: EC415C

 Module Title: Applied Economics

 - Semester/Term Taught: Hilary Term

 - Contact Hours: 22 hours of lectures and 5 hours of tutorials

-During Hilary Term (Part B, Applied Urban Economics), students will explore the theoretical foundations of agglomeration economies and empirical evidence.
+In Hilary Term (Part B, Applied Urban Economics), we will start by exploring the theoretical foundations of agglomeration economies and empirical evidence.
 In other words, what are the forces that cause individuals and firms to cluster at high densities?
+Can we distinguish between different types of forces?
 We will examine the role of cities in economic growth and how urbanization processes in low-income countries nowadays differ from those experienced by now industrialized countries.
-The course will cover transport infrastructure policies and how cities interact with the environment.
-Across these topics, we will examine the role of big data in an urban context.
+We will talk about how transport networks shape the spatial distribution of economic activity.
+We will also examine how cities affect the environment, and how the environment influences urbanization.
+Across these topics, we will investigate the role of new sources of large datasets (often referred to as “big data”) in an urban context.

 No prior knowledge of econometrics is required for this module.
 However, a willingness to learn how to read, understand and critique academic papers is.

 Applied Urban Economics

 Having successfully completed this module, students will be able to: